emanuelefavero/data-structures/README.md

 - [Queue](./markdown/QUEUE.md)
 - [Hash Table](./markdown/HASH-TABLE.md)

+> See the [data-structures.txt](./data-structures.txt) file for an ascii representation of the data structures

 ## What is a data structure?

 A data structure is a particular way of organizing data in a computer so that it can be used effectively.